 To ensure smooth participation in our camps, all required travel documents must be complete and valid before departure.
 Please note the following important points:

-All underage participants must carry a signed Parental Consent to Travel form.
+All underage participants must carry a signed Parental Consent to Travel form (see "Letter of Consent" tab for download options).
 This document must be presented upon request at border controls or upon arrival at camp.
-Without this signed consent, participation in the camp is unfortunately not possible. https://www.campadventure.de/images/BAT.pdf
+Without this signed consent, participation in the camp is unfortunately not possible.

 🛂 Passport & Electronic Visa